hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 ## MFC

-Let's end by taking a look at MFC (my favorite code).
+We will end by taking a look at MFC (my favorite code).
 This is an `awk` one liner I use all the time.

 ```bash
 for ((i=1; i<=10; i+=1))